ziqihuangg/Awesome-Generative-Visual-Reasoning/README.md

 Where a task has no judgeable process at all — a single static endpoint, such as a furniture layout delivered as one image — the second cut falls back to asking what settles the endpoint.

-Crossing the two cuts gives six cells. **Counts below are tasks, not papers.** They come from a 182-task table (129 of them in scope) built partly from benchmarks this survey never cites, so that coverage is tested rather than assumed; the relabelling of the 220 papers onto these cells is in progress, and the method counts quoted elsewhere in this README still refer to the V1–V6 rows of [§1.7](#1.7.).
+Crossing the two cuts gives six cells. **Counts below are tasks, not papers.** They come from a 182-task table (129 of them in scope) built partly from benchmarks this survey never cites, so that coverage is tested rather than assumed.
+Filing each of the 220 papers onto a cell is a separate pass and is still in progress, so the paper lists in [§2](#2.) and [§3](#3.) are grouped by source and carrier rather than by cell.

 <a name="1.2."></a>
 ### 1.2.
 A: One Right Endpoint